xiix0/scam/README.md

-You will be given a post of trust and responsibility.
+You need no longer worry about the future.
+This time tomorrow you'll be dead.